Also known as: banded explosive pull-up, band assisted pull-up, assisted explosive pullup, banded pull-up, assisted pull-up

 What is Band Assisted Explosive Pull Up?

-A Band Assisted Explosive Pull Up is a medium-difficulty pull exercise that uses a resistance band to assist an explosive pull from a dead hang.
-It primarily targets the latissimus, upper back, shoulders, trapezius and forearms, developing pulling power and speed for unassisted progressions.
+The Band Assisted Explosive Pull Up is a medium-difficulty assisted pull that trains explosive upward force.
+It primarily targets the latissimus, upper back, shoulders, traps and forearms while developing pulling power, speed and grip to progress toward unassisted explosive pull-ups.

 How to Do Band Assisted Explosive Pull Up